Paul Streeten: Career

 He served as founding editor of the journal World Development from 1972.
 In the 1960s, he worked at the new Ministry of Overseas Development in the United Kingdom and acted as the director of the Institute of Development Studies (IDS).
 He became Warden of Queen Elizabeth House at the University of Oxford.
 Starting in 1990 he has been involved with both into the UNDP's Human Development Report and UNESCO's World Culture Reports.

 In the 1980s Streeten became a professor at Boston University, and while there also served as director of the World Institute for Development Economics Research.

 In the 1960s he was deputy director general of the Economic Planning Staff of the Ministry of Overseas Development and acting director of the Institute of Development Studies at Sussex before becoming Warden of Queen Elizabeth House, Oxford.
 In 1976-1980 and 1984–1985, he was a senior adviser with the World Bank, helping to formulate policies on basic needs.
-Since 1990, he has provided intellectual inputs into the UNDP's Human Development Report and UNESCO's World Culture Reports.
+From the 1990 onwards, he provided intellectual inputs into the UNDP's Human Development Report and UNESCO's World Culture Reports.

 He turned 100 in July 2017 and died on 6 January 2019 at the age of 101.